 Let’s talk about some dog yeast infection symptoms.
 If you’ve ever had an ear infection, you know it can be painful.
 Your pup will experience his ear infection floppy ears as itchiness, swelling, soreness, and pain.
 This is likely to result in him:

 - Pawing or covering ears

 Just like in humans, a dog’s ear contains organs that help it maintain balance and orient itself in the world.
 If yeast ear infections get bad enough, they can start to damage or inflame parts of the ear that affect your dog's mobility.
 Keep an eye out for signs such as:

 - Excessive head shaking

-With a dog ear yeast infection, it’s not uncommon for the skin around the ear (or other affected area) to show clear signs of disturbance.
-Unfortunately, your pup’s not going to kindly inform you in words that these signs represent something’s wrong, so it’s up to you to notice if your pup has:
+With a dog ear yeast infection, it’s not uncommon for the skin around the ear (or other affected areas) to show clear signs of disturbance.
+Unfortunately, your pup’s not going to kindly inform you in words that these signs represent something wrong, brown waxy discharge, so it’s up to you to notice if your pup has:

 - Red or swollen skin